wild-devops/pwshake/doc/config.md

     clean:
       only: (Test-Path ./results)
       steps:
-      - powershell: rm ./results -recurse -force
+      - pwsh: Remove-Item ./results -Recurse -Force
     build:
     - run_build_script
     test:
-    - powershell: dotnet test
+    - pwsh: dotnet test
     publish:
-    - cmd: |
+    - cmd: >
-        python.exe ./tools/some_script.py --with long ^
+        python.exe ./tools/some_script.py --with long
-        --list of --options that --doesnt feet ^
+        --list of --options that --doesnt feet
         --to single_line
   ```
-  Contains definition of composed and interdependent tasks that will be performed by **PWSHAKE** engine by executing `steps:` which are defined as `tasks:` items.
+  Contains definition of composed and interdependent tasks that will be performed by **PWSHAKE** engine by executing `steps:` which are defined as `tasks:` list items.

   [See more about `tasks:`](/doc/tasks.md)